Robust Group Synchronization via Cycle-Edge Message Passing: Cycle-Edge Message Passing (CEMP)

 \subsubsection{Summarizing Diagram for the Message Passing Procedure}

 We further clarify the message passing procedure by the following simple diagram in Figure \ref{fig:diagram}.
-It requires the statistical model of Section \ref{sec:fifth} and the assumption $G_{ij}=CI_{ij}$ of Section \ref{sec:fourth_probabilistic}.

-The RHS of the diagram expresses two main binary distributions.
+The right hand side (RHS) of the diagram expresses two main distributions.
 The first one is for edge $ij$ being uncorrupted and the second one is that cycle $L \in N_{ij}$ provides the correct information for edge $ij$.
 We use the term ``Message Passing" since CEMP iteratively updates these two probabilistic distributions by using each other in turn.
 The update of the second distribution by the first one is more direct.
 The opposite update requires the estimation of corruption levels.